 “I won’t be returning – but something else will.”

-Fisher gets the most milage from his small budget, creating some wonderful scenes involving the powers of black magic and the occult.
-The finest sequence, is the suspenseful extended climax, set around a protective pentacle drawn on the floor.
-In oder to protect themselves, the group of friends must stay within the diagram throughout the entire night.
-Meanwhile Mocata tries to break in by preying on them psychologically.
+Fisher gets the most mileage from his small budget, creating some wonderful scenes involving the powers of black magic and the occult.
+The finest sequence is the suspenseful extended climax, set around a protective pentacle drawn on the floor.
+In order to protect themselves, the group of friends must stay within the diagram throughout the entire night.
+Meanwhile, Mocata tries to break in by preying on them psychologically.
 The scene is pure cinematic gold as we watch Christopher Lee’s brave duke do battle with a coven of Satanists out to disrupt the balance between good and evil.
 Truthfully, the manifestations of evil are a bit dated, but the storytelling does a fine job of setting the stakes high, and Fisher has a lot of fun with this slice of black magic.

 The Devil Rides Out was based on a 1935 novel by British writer Dennis Wheatley, who was a controversial figure at the time – yet a prolific writer who produced a number of works on the subject of Satanism, black magic and the occult.
 It is said that Wheatley not only studied it extensively, but actually believe in it, and has been rumoured to have practiced black magic himself.
 Whatever the case, his work provided Hammer Studios with some of their strongest material, thanks to his reputation for well-researched authenticity.
 The script was adapted by American horror novelist/screenwriter Richard Matheson, who still to this day writes several screenplays for Hollywood.